Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Symplectic homology

 Finally, let $\zeta_m^-(a)$ be the number of bars in the barcode of $\SH(W;\F)$ of degree $m-1$ ending at $a$ and $\zeta^+_m(a)$ be the number of bars of degree $m$ beginning at $a$.
 Set $\zeta_m(a)=\zeta_m^-(a)+\zeta_m^+(a)$.
 The following observation is nearly obvious.

 \begin{Lemma}[``Morse Theory''] For all $a\in\R$, we have

 \end{Lemma}

-\begin{proof} It is sufficient to prove the lemma when $a\in \CS(\alpha)$; for otherwise both sides of \eqref{eq:bars-SH} are zero.
-Using the background assumption \ref{BA}, fix $\eps>0$ so small that $a$ is the only point of the intersection $I\cap\CS(\alpha)$, where $I=(a-\eps,a+\eps)$.
+\begin{proof} Throughout the proof we suppress the ground field $\F$ in the notation.
+It is sufficient to prove the lemma when $a\in \CS(\alpha)$ or $a=0$; for otherwise both sides of \eqref{eq:bars-SH} are zero.
+Using the background assumption \ref{BA}, fix $\eps>0$ so small that $a$ is the only point of the intersection $I\cap(\CS(\alpha)\cup\{0\})$, where $I=(a-\eps,a+\eps)$.
 Clearly,

 and

 From the long exact sequence

 we see that also